nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Sample execution of command `done module CS2100`:
 ![done-module-sample](images/done-module-sample.png)

-#### Marks undone a module: `undone`
+#### Marks undone a module: `undone module`

 Marks a module as undone.
-- After you unmarked a module, this will decrement the total MC you completed displayed on the left side of the application.
+- After you unmark a module as done, your total completed module credits (MCs) will be updated.
-- Unmarking a module will not affect its tasks.
-(It will not mark its original tasks as undone)
+- Unmarking a module will not affect its tasks, i.e. your original tasks will not be marked as undone)

 Sample execution of command `done module CS2105`, with CS2105 marked as done initially:
 ![undone-module-sample](images/undone-module-sample.png)

 #### Listing all modules: `list module`

-Lists all the modules added by the user.
+Shows all the modules you have added.
-- Using the command without `-a` tag will show you all active modules.
+- Using the command without `-a` flag will show you only undone modules.
-- Using the command with `-a` tag will show you all modules, including those marked as done.
+- Using the command with `-a` flag will show you all modules, including those marked as done.

-Format: `list module [-a]`, `list mod [-a]`
+Format: `list module [-a]`

-Shorthand: `ls module [-a]`, `ls mod [-a]`
+Shorthand: `list mod [-a]`, `ls module [-a]`, `ls mod [-a]`

 Examples:
 - `list module -a`